jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

 Kernel density estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 CRISPR perturbatons are demultiplexed based on the abundance of features.
-Demultiplexing method 4 is implemented based on the method described in `McGinnis, C., et al. (2019)`_ with some modifications.
-A cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
-Set ``-v`` to enable generating visualization plots.
+Demultiplexing method ``4`` is implemented based on the method described in `McGinnis, C., et al. (2019)`_ with some modifications.

 .. _`McGinnis, C., et al. (2019)`: https://doi.org/10.1038/s41592-019-0433-8